');

 About Emory, VA

-Emory is a small community in Virginia with a population of 1,135 residents.
-The median household income is $62,500 per year, which is near the national average.
-The median age in Emory is 21.2 years.
+Emory is a small town located in Virginia with a population of 1,135 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,500 per year, which is 17% below the national median of $75,149.
+The median age of 21.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Emory, VA